foreman3/llm-tests/README.md

 git clone <repository-url>
 cd llm-orchestration
-pip install -r requirements.txt
+pip install -r requirements.txt pip install faiss-cpu  # or faiss-gpu
 ```

+FAISS provides the index used by `VectorStore`.
+If your machine has a compatible GPU you can
+replace `faiss-cpu` with `faiss-gpu`.

 ## Usage
 After setting up the project, you can use the `DataPreparer` and `LLMPipeline` classes to prepare data and process it through the LLM pipeline.
 Refer to the individual module documentation for more details on usage.